'Mecca' of Indian football in state of mourning; Mohun Bagan to unveil 'Pele Gate' | Sports-Games

 - India

-Putting their bitter club rivalries aside, the city's Big Three football clubs joined in to mourn the loss of Pele, the greatest footballer the planet has ever seen, and remember his magical presence that wowed the city, 45 years back.
+Putting their bitter club rivalries aside, the city's Big Three football clubs joined in to mourn the loss of Pele, widely regarded as the greatest footballer the planet has ever seen, and remember his magical presence that wowed the metropolis 45 years back.

-A pall of gloom descended on the city in the morning as people of the football-crazy city woke up to the death of Pele following his prolonged battle with colon cancer at a Sao Paulo hospital.
+A pall of gloom descended on Kolkata as people of the football-crazy city woke up to the death of Pele on Friday, following his prolonged battle with colon cancer at a Sao Paulo hospital.

 It was a 'Black Day' for Mohun Bagan, the country's only club against whom the three-time World Cup winner played in an exhibition match in the twilight of his glittering career.